Kaabo Wolf Warrior 11

 Mounted just under the headlights is an unsuspecting metal disc that turns out to be the loudest horn we’ve ever heard on an electric scooter.
 It’s activated by a button on the left side of the handlebars and is basically a small car horn.
 You don’t need as many decibels as this horn puts out, but it’s a menacing horn that is befitting of such a menacing scooter.

 The Wolf Warrior 11 is a seriously lit scooter, and we mean that in the very literal sense.
 It has super bright headlights, side deck, grounds effects, and a massive red LED rear tail light.

 The two giant bug-eyed forward-facing LED headlights are ultra-bright and are likely all the forward lighting you’ll need.
 The lights offer three modes: bright, low, and seizure-inducing blinking.
 They can be adjusted horizontally or tilted vertically.

 The side deck lights help to illuminate the ground in front and around the scooter, for increased visibility if you’re riding on a road at night.

 There are also additional ground effects lights that are controlled by a separate switch mounted near the power charging ports.

-The Wolf Warrior 11 comes stock with either 11 in knobby off-road tires or slicker tires for on road performance.
+The Wolf Warrior 11 comes stock with either 11.0-inch knobby off-road tires or slicker tires for on-road performance.

-The knobby off-road tires do not perform well on hard surfaces such as road.
+The knobby off-road tires do not perform well on hard surfaces such as asphalt.
 In particular, in the most powerful modes, you will easily spin the wheels due to the small contact patch.

-The Wolf Warrior is also available with smoother on-road tires, which will give much better traction and handling on paved roads and are much more stable when traveling at high speeds.
+The Wolf Warrior is also available with smoother on-road tires.
+These are tubeless pneumatic tires.
+They will give much better traction and handling on paved roads and are much more stable when traveling at high speeds.